adam-p/yesterday-i-learned/random.md

 1. "Covariance" is just a fancy way of saying "if parent method returns `Number` then surely a subclass method can return `float`"
 1. "Contravariance" is just a fancy way of saying "if parent method expects `float` then surely I can write a subclass method that handles both `float` and `int`"
 1. [The last three digits of a Google Play Services package][reddit 42] defines the compatible android version, CPU architecture, and PPI, respectively.
 The most common combination is "030", package for Pre-5 devices.
-1. [Animals use salt licks too!][wikipedia 108] Some pits are natural mineral licks.
 1. Subways are powered by [a third, electrical track][wordpress].
 1. [Manual cars don't have park.][straightdope]. ~~Automatic cars don't have a clutch (they have torque converters)~~.
 1. [Causation][harvard]: not (having prostate cancer|wanting to kill yourself|getting type 2 diabetes) makes you want to fewer than two cups of coffee.